 ATSSA supports the implementation of regulatory work zone speed controls on all approaches and through all work zones.
-ATSSA is also supportive of technology that assists in the display of speed limits that match present work zone conditions as much as practical.
+ATSSA is also supportive of technology that assists in the display of speed limits and encourages compliance with regulatory posted speed limits in the work zone, as much as practical.
+These technologies placed in advance of the work zone reduce the potential for speed differentials associated with temporary traffic control and work zone activities.